LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

-\textbf{\textit{More informative similarity measures that better guide the search.}} Our results showed that the similarity measures \ourapproach~employed better guided the GA to converge faster to a higher \textit{FDR}, when compared to ATM, confirming the usefulness of using pre-trained language models for extracting test method embeddings as well as the distance functions used for measuring the similarity between these embeddings.
-Yet, there is still room for improvement, which could be achieved by using other language models, such as PLBART~\cite{ahmad2021unified} and CodeT5~\cite{wang2021codet5}, which are based on different modeling architectures and incorporate different ways of dealing with source code.
-Moreover, these language models outperformed CodeBERT, GraphCodeBERT, and UniXcoder in terms of recall rate on the code clone detection task, which suggests that they might generate more informative code embeddings for our task.
+Our results show that the similarity measures \ourapproach~employed better guide the GA to converge faster to a higher \textit{FDR}, when compared to ATM, confirming the usefulness of using pre-trained language models for extracting test method embeddings.

+Results also suggest that the \textit{FDR} results are influenced by multiple factors including the language models, distance functions, and test code characteristics.
+Language models differ in the types of input used for pre-training, the model architectures employed, and the kinds of tasks they were pre-trained for, thus generating embeddings with various characteristics.
+While Cosine Similarity captures directional similarity by measuring the angle between embeddings~\cite{sirisha2019cosine}, Euclidean Distance captures magnitude similarity by measuring the straight-line distance between embeddings in a multidimensional space~\cite{deza2009encyclopedia}.
+Therefore, using different combinations of language models and distance functions is expected to yield varying \textit{FDR} results.

+In addition, the test code characteristic (e.g., domain-specific character strings or complex string manipulations) of certain projects may also impact \textit{FDR} performance, depending on the input (test code or ASTs) and dataset (size and diversity of programming languages ) used for pre-training the language models.
+In conclusion, the performance of \ourapproach~in terms of \textit{FDR} may be affected by several confounding factors.
+Future research should explore the effects of these factors through deeper analyses of test code structures and controlled experiments.

+\subsubsection{Language models with fewer parameters may offer a better trade-off than those with many more parameters in TSM contexts.}